Zanz15/buddysystem/README.md

 * IN: see the name, date and some info about each person
 * OUT: eye-candy and nice interface; maybe text-only, just has to do the job

+(B) User Steve wants to check whether sending emails works so that he can make sure whether the emailing works.

-User Alice wants to list incomings ordered by arrival date in order to get an overview when they arrive.
+(C) User Alice wants to list incomings ordered by arrival date in order to get an overview when they arrive.

-User Steve wants to database in the background to be Sqlite in order to copy and modify the database more easily and to easily develop the software further.

-User Spambot wants a captcha that prevents him from registration in order to keep spam away from Alice.
+(C) User Spambot wants a captcha that prevents him from registration in order to keep spam away from Alice.

-User Steve wants to check whether sending emails works so that he can make sure whether the emailing works.

-User Louis and Ida want to receive all chat messages by email per default in order to never miss anything even without checking the website.
+(C) User Louis and Ida want to receive all chat messages by email per default in order to never miss anything even without checking the website.

-User Alice wants to add comments to buddies and wants to see these comments when creating groups in order to be able to consider individual whishes of buddies.
+(C) User Alice wants to add comments to buddies and wants to see these comments when creating groups in order to be able to consider individual whishes of buddies.